helq/blag/src/blog/posts/2017-06-26-haskell-s-higher-rank-polymorphism.md

 What the heck is happening?!

-Well, to understand why that type doesn't really work, we can rewrite our function as an typed lambda expression:
+Well, to understand why that type doesn't really work, we can rewrite our function as a typed lambda expression:

 ```
 weird = ΛY. ΛX. λg:(X->X). λa:Y.  λs:String. (g a, g s)
 ```

-with type (we hope)
+with type (we hope):

 ```
 ∀Y.∀X.(X->X)->Y->String->(Y, String)